blm849/supersimplehardening/README.md

 ## Finally

 After running all of these steps, restart sshd to prevent ssh login as root.
 But before you do, login to your server with root and at least one other new user that you create.

+*Before you restart the sshd, check the file one more time.*
+Enter: sudo vi /etc/ssh/sshd_config

 Ok, now to restart sshd, enter:

 *	service ssh restart

+or

+* systemctl restart sshd (if you have a Red Hat or other server)

 Now try and ssh to the server and login as root.
 You should be unsuccessful.
 However you should be able to ssh into the server as the newuser and then you should be able to use sudo to run the commands you need.

 If you want to run a logwatch report to see what kind of attacks that people or machines are trying to run against your Ubuntu server, enter:

 * 	logwatch

-## One last note
+## One last note!

 This approach has worked for me.
 It's far from the last word on Ubuntu server security, but it will help.
 If you have better approaches to securing your servers, stick with what you think is best.

+## P.S.
+A number of steps here are taken from https://www.redhat.com/en/blog/eight-ways-secure-ssh

+Ways 1-5 of the 8 ways are part of this process:
+1. Backup the config file
+2. Set a banner message
+3. Prevent empty passwords
+4. Prevent the root user from crossing the network via SSH
+5. Whitelist specific user accounts

+Way 5-8 need manual effort:
+6. No more port 22
+7. Time's up! (i.e. forcing idle users)
+8. Here's the key (i.e. using a key vs password for login)